youtous/destr0yer-build/README.md

 4. Delete the certificate and associated key from `certs/{hostname}.key,crt,csr`
 5. Copy the public root certificate from `certs/swarm.cluster.dv-rootCA.crt` to `group_vars/all.yml` in `docker_swarm_CA_certificate` variable.
 6. _(eventually)_ backup your root ca files.

+__Good practice:__ keep the expiration dates in a calendar with a reminder in order to rotate the Root CA and certificates before expiration.

+*Notes :*
+ - chacha20 is currently secured enough and resists against timing guess attacks
+ - All digest are broken (https://stackoverflow.com/questions/800685/which-cryptographic-hash-function-should-i-choose/817121#817121)

 #### V.II Set node roles and register the internal domains